By Katie Kerwin McCrimmon and Erin Emery

 Why do we need boosters?

 It’s normal for some vaccines to wane or become slightly less effective over time.
-Research both by the COVID-19 vaccine makers and independent scientists is showing that the mRNA COVID-19 vaccines are waning several months after recipients get their first doses.
+Research both by the COVID-19 vaccine makers and independent scientists is showing that the mRNA COVID-19 vaccines made by Pfizer and Moderna are waning several months after recipients get their first doses.
 Also, the delta variant is extremely contagious and it has caused hundreds of thousands of new infections.
-Because of new infections and waning effectiveness of some COVID-19 vaccines, FDA and CDC experts are recommending booster doses for many people.
+The omicron variant is also expected to cause more infections in the new year.

 What is the specific CDC advice about who should get a booster shot?